Laheys Tramway: History

 Rail engineer George Phillips surveyed and designed the route of the tramway.
 The gauge of was chosen to match that of the Queensland Government railways.
 The tramway opened in 1900, and initially used bullocks.
 Laid with 35 lb/yard rail, the track climbed a ridge at an average grade of 1 in 12½ (8%) to a 300 ft tunnel, before descending at an average grade of 1 in 16½ (6%) into the adjacent Coomera River valley, using curves as tight as 120 ft radius.
 1+1/4 mi had been built by 1901, and in 1903 the line was 5 mi long.

 Rolling stock

 The first steam locomotive, a Climax locomotive arrived in 1903, and lowered the cost of haulage by 85%.

-Another locomotive, a Shay locomotive was purchased from the North Mt Lyell Mining Co. in Tasmania in 1906, and a second Shay was purchased new in 1910.
+Another locomotive, a Shay locomotive was purchased from the North Mt Lyell Mining Co. in Tasmania in probably 1906, while a second Shay was purchased new in 1910.
 The Climax loco was taken out of service in 1912, but was reconditioned by Walkers of Maryborough in 1914, being permanently withdrawn in 1922.
 Laheys ordered a third Shay loco in 1911, but it was on-sold to the Hampton Cloncurry Mines Ltd. Co. in 1912 without being used on the tramway.

 The line also used a Ford Model T converted to a railmotor and a Commer truck converted to a shunter for use at the mill.